CSS-challenges/challenge-2-solution/README.md

 You already have all the styles for the mobile design.
 Open the project, inspect it with any mobile size and it should be fine.

 You are also given some variables.
-Remember that you can use it with the word <code>var</code>:
+Remember that you can use them with the word <code>var</code>:

 ```css
 color: var(--primary-blue);